TeenLife

 4. Allows you to understand yourself better

-More importantly, you discover how you like to work, where you thrive, and what kind of lifestyle fits your personality.
+More importantly, you discover how you like to work, where you thrive, and what lifestyle fits your personality.
 You might find you love to collaborate with a big team.
 You might realize you’re pretty introverted and would prefer a career that allows you to fly solo.
-You might find out you love the challenge of working under pressure and solving tough problems...goodbye, English major, hello, future lawyer!
+You might find out you love the challenge of working under pressure and solving tough problems...goodbye, English major; hello, future lawyer!

 5. Introduces you to new ideas and people